Vindy.com - Markets Right Now: US stocks open lower

-NEW YORK (AP) — Stocks are opening slightly lower on Wall Street as the market gives back some of its gain from the day before.
+NEW YORK (AP) — Stocks are opening broadly lower on Wall Street following a surprisingly weak trade report from China.

-Materials and health care stocks fell the most in morning trading Tuesday.
+Miners and other companies that make basic materials fell the most in early trading Thursday.
+Many of those companies rely heavily on exports to China, the world’s second-largest economy.

-Genetics research company Illumina dropped 24 percent after announcing third quarter revenue that was below what analysts were looking for.
+Copper miner Freeport-McMoRan slumped 6 percent, the biggest loss in the Standard & Poor’s 500 index.

 Don't Miss a Story